Fruits

 What Are The Rarest Fruit In The World, FruitoNix

-While cherimoya is now grown throughout South America, South Asia and in parts of California, worldwide production is small – about 500,000 tons annually.
-Exports are limited.
+Cherimoya is now grown in South America, South Asia, and even in parts of California, but not much is produced — only about 500,000 tons a year — and it’s seldom shipped far from where it’s grown.

-If you come across fresh cherimoya at a specialty market, scoop it up and enjoy its delectable custard-like flesh.
-Just be sure to remove the toxic seeds before eating.
+If you come across fresh cherimoya at a specialty store, give it a try.
+Just remember to take out the poisonous seeds before you dig into the yummy fruit.

 11. Sapodilla